gcapizzi/gravity/README.md

 Gravity
 =======

-Gravity is a simple plugin for Rails.
-It allows you to easily get gravatar images and gravatar profile informations.
+Gravity is a simple [Gravatar](http://gravatar.com) plugin for Rails.
+It allows you to easily get Gravatar images and profile informations.

 Installation
 ============

 Just add it to your Gemfile like this:

     gem "gravity"

 and you're ready to go.